gvanwormhoudt/docker-hadoop-cluster/README.md

-# docker-spark-cluster
+# docker-hadoop-cluster
 Build your own Hadoop cluster setup in Docker.
 A multinode Hadoop installation where each node of the network runs in its own separated Docker container.
 The installation takes care of the Hadoop configuration, providing:
 1) a debian image with java (javabase image)
-2) three fully configured Spark nodes running on Hadoop (hadoopbase image):
+2) three fully configured Hadoop nodes running on Hadoop (hadoopbase image):
     * nodemaster (master node)
     * node2      (slave)
     * node3      (slave)